 Audi Engine Coolant Warning Light

 Audi is warning drivers of potential engine coolant problems following a recall of certain 2016-2018 A6, A7, and S5 models.
 Audi is notifying drivers of the problem and providing instructions on how to fix it.
-Audi is warning drivers of possible engine coolant problems in certain 2016-2018 models of the A6, A7, and S5.
+Audi is warning drivers of possible engine coolant problems, in particular, 2016-2018 models of the A6, A7, and S5.
 The company says that if the coolant level in the engine falls below a certain point, the car may fail a safety inspection.
 Audi is notifying drivers and providing instructions on how to fix the problem.
 The affected models were built from November 2015 through October 2018.
-Audi says that if you have one of these models, you should take it to a mechanic as soon as possible to have the coolant level checked and any necessary repairs made.
+Audi says that if you have one of these models, you should take it to a mechanic as soon as possible to check the coolant level and make any necessary repairs.

 What is Audi Engine Coolant Warning Light?